 The Mornington Peninsula is full of incredible wineries and gourmet experiences.
-This tour gives you the full overview, taking in the region’s best wineries and provedores.
+This tour gives you a wonderful overview, taking in the region’s best wineries and provedores.

-Note: Indicative times of 9:00am to 6:30pm would apply but will be confirmed the evening prior to the date of travel.
-Pick up is from your city hotel or from another agreed point.
-If you are staying out of the city, St Paul’s Cathedral, which is located in the city opposite Federation Square and Flinders Street Train Station would be the central meeting point.
+Note: Indicative times of 8:30am to 6:30pm would apply but will be confirmed the evening prior to the date of travel.
+Pick up is from or close by your city hotel or from another agreed point.
+If you are staying out of the city, the Melbourne Town Hall, which is located in the city on the corner of Collins & Swanston Streets would be the central meeting point.

 InclusionsTransport, wine, chocolate and cheese tastings, main course a la carte lunch with glass of wine and coffee at Merricks General Store, bottled water, guide and GST

 NoteWant to do this tour privately?
 No problem!
 Contact us for options.

 Not all venues are open on all days - Red Hill Cheese are closed on Monday, Tuesday, Wednesday & Thursday.

 We’ll pick you up at or close to your city hotel, otherwise, those staying outside of the city can meet us at the Melbourne Town Hall.